Zen and the Art of Divebombing,

 The idea is not to die for your country, but to get the other poor, dumb bastards to die for their country.

 So if we want to explain Admiral Ugaki we have to look for something in Japanese history and culture that exalts death above prudence or even rationality.
 But that is certainly there in Hagakure.
-Each of the "young lieutenants and ensigns" were at, as Tsunetomo says, "the point of throwing away one's life for his lord" [p.21], though the lord in this case had become the Emperor rather than a feudal daimyō.
+Each of the "young lieutenants and ensigns" were at, as Yamamoto says, "the point of throwing away one's life for his lord" [p.21], though the lord in this case had become the Emperor rather than a feudal daimyō.

 But there was a bit more.
-Admiral Ugaki was really not indifferent to success, and Tsunetomo sometimes lets some consideration of prudence slip into his maxims.
+Admiral Ugaki was really not indifferent to success, and Yamamoto sometimes lets some consideration of prudence slip into his maxims.
 Thus he says, "If a warrior is not unattached to life and death, he will be of no use whatsoever" [p.158].
 "Use"?!
 What kind of heresy is this?
-A warrior is to be "used" for something besides getting himself killed?
-Indeed.
-We see a different aspect of this in the following long passage:
+Confucius says, 君子不器, "The superior man is no tool" [Analects, II:12].
+If a Confucian, a warrior is not to be "used" for something -- besides, I suppose, getting himself killed.
+But the 武士, Bushi, is not a Confucian.
+He is to be used by his master in any way that occurs to him.
+A tool indeed.

 In the secret principles of Yagyū Tajima no kami Munenori [1571-1646, founder of the official school of the sword of the Tokugawa Shōgunate] there is the saying, "There are no military tactics for a man of great strength."
 As proof of this, there was once a certain vassal of the shogun who came to Master Yagyū and asked to become a disciple.
 Master Yagyū said, "You seem to be a man who is very accomplished in some school of martial art.
 Let us make the master-disciple contract after I learn the name of the school."